 The Pinkham fish passage restoration project along Carpinteria Creek, was one of the last barriers in the Carpinteria Creek Watershed.
 The project replaced an undersized rail car bridge with a wider and taller bridge.
 It will also removed 90 feet of concreted stream channel and banks.
 The stream channel was regraded and the creek banks were restored with native riparian vegetation.
 Steelhead trout now have access to high quality upstream habitat.
 Click here for more information and to follow the project blog

-Join us for the CCWC's final evening presentation of 2014
+Join us for the CCWC's next evening presentation

-UCSB Professor Samuel Sweet will give a presentation on the life history of the Coast Range Newt and some local research he's been involved with on these interesting amphibians.
+California Department of Fish and Wildlife's, Kate McLaughlin will give a talk on steelhead trout monitoring efforts in our area and the effects of the drought on our local creeks.
 This is a free community event.
 Light refreshments will be served.
 For more information contact us at email@example.com.

 Check out our events Calendar for information on upcoming meetings, presentations, and volunteer events.
 The CCWC meets on a quarterly basis on the third Thursday of that month, from 10am to noon at Carpinteria's City Hall.
 Additionally the CCWC host quarterly Community Evening Presentations about various topics related to the watershed.
 Various volunteer events happen throughout the year subscribing to our newsletter will allow you to stay informed about upcoming events, presentations and meetings.